Limones-07/uniarts2025/docs/Client-server communication.md

 There are 5 types of packets defined, being 2 used by the client and 3 by the server.
 1. VARIANCE packet: used by the client to send the user's actions.
 Mainly used for movement.
 2. REQUEST packet: used by the client to request something from a level object, like hurting, opening doors, giving items, talking to NPCs, responding to dialogs.
 It's basically calling a function from a level object.
 3. TICK packet: used by the server to send what changed on the game relevant to a specific client.
-Mainly used for updating positions and updating level objects.
+Mainly used for updating positions and level objects.
 4. RESPONSE packet: used by the server to respond to a REQUEST.
 Varies based on the REQUEST.
 It's basically calling a function from a level object.
 5. SYNC packet: used by the server to set the game state on a client.
 Mainly used for switching/updating levels.